jbech-linaro/optee_docs/building/gits/build.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Note that here you don't install a huge SDK, it's simply a Python script that
 you download and put in your ``$PATH``, that's it.
 Exactly how to "install"
-repo, could be found in the Google repo_ pages, so follow those instructions
+repo, can be found at the Google repo_ pages, so follow those instructions
 before continuing.